-Benchmark 5: Curriculum, Instruction, and Assessment Program Requirement: 5.1 Rigor Example A rtifacts • Less readi ons include STEM standards, state standards, national standards, college and career ness standards, 21st century skills • Student portfolios, IGPs, counseling, advising, college crosswalk, and feedback loc In separa Benchmark 5, all program requirements are scored individually.
-There are no te metrics.
+Benchmark 5: Curriculum, Instruction, and Assessment Program Requirement: 5.1 Rigor Example A rtifacts • Lesso readi ons include STEM standards, state standards, national standards, college and career ness standards, 21st century skills Plans for PSAT, AHorizontal and ver ccuplacer, TSI, CTE, tical alignment of curr interventions, etc. lk, and feedback loop In Benchmark 5, all program requirements are scored individually.
+There are no separate metrics.
 Assess the level of implementation for the program requirements below according to the standards to the right.
-There are no Requirements below Research, and Create Publish Implementing Formalize, Revise, and Publish Rede Mon Continually as to document su and challenge action plate implemented to deficiencie.
-Role Model 5.1.A Aligns curriculum, instruction, and assessment (such as, but not limited, the THECB CCRS, national and state standards, content, context, culture, cognitive level, competencies, skills, processes, 21 st century skills, and STEM synthesis).
+Developing Investigate, Research, and Create Publish Publish Mature Data-driven evaluation of effectiveness of program requirements and chal action implement defici Role Model 5.1.A Aligns curriculum, instruction, and assessment (such as, but not limited, the THECB CCRS, national and state standards, content, context, culture, cognitive level, competencies, skills, processes, 21 st century skills, and STEM synthesis).
 5.1.B Develops a scope, sequence, and pacing guide for a vertically and horizontally aligned curriculum centered on state standards, career and college readiness standards, STEM integration, and industry expectations.
 5.1.C Develops an assessment and intervention plan to address gaps in student achievement and areas for extension.
 5.1.D Supports and encourages all students to successfully complete four years of mathematics, four years of science, four years of STEM electives, and at least one Endorsement in STEM, Business and Industry, Public Services, or Arts and Humanities, with a primary focus on a STEM Endorsement; and earn a Distinguished Level of Achievement as well as a Performance Acknowledgement in order to graduate college ready.
 5.1.E Offers dual credit, articulated concurrent enrollment, AP or IB courses so that all students will graduate with 12-30 college credit hours.
 5.1.F Establishes curriculum expectations, monitoring, and accountability mechanisms that are reflectively revised to ensure a constancy of mission purpose (aligned resource allocation, integrated STEM curriculum development, teacher professional growth, and student results).